alces-software/flight-appliance-docs/docs/source/getting-started/environment-usage/run-an-interactive-application.rst

 How to run an interactive application using your ClusterWare environment.

-The following guide will teach you how gain an interactive session on a compute node, then run an application interactively
+The following guide will teach you how to gain an interactive session on a compute node, then run an application interactively

 Prerequisites
 -------------